 Leveraging existing analysis codes to streamline optimization tasks

-An optimization tool developed at NASA’s Dryden Flight Research Center is the framework for a multidisciplinary design analysis and optimization (MDAO) solution that automates the design and analysis process for a wide variety of engineering tasks.
+An optimization tool developed at NASA's Armstrong Flight Research Center is the framework for a multidisciplinary design analysis and optimization (MDAO) solution that automates the design and analysis process for a wide variety of engineering tasks.
 The object-oriented optimization (O3) tool leverages existing commercial and in-house analysis tools, enabling integration of state-of-the-art software early in the design process.
 A key component of the O3 tool is the central executive module, which integrates disparate software packages in a cross-platform network environment so as to quickly streamline optimization and design tasks.
 Developed for use in the aerospace industry, the MDAO tool can be applied to other engineering fields.

 The O3 tool can be used for engineering tasks in the following industries:

 Modern engineering projects require designers to consider both conventional engineering parameters and other key factors such as cost, safety, and environmental impact.
 All of these elements must be considered equally and simultaneously in order to exploit their interactions, though this significantly increases project complexity.
-Innovators at Dryden have developed software that automates this task based on user-defined parameters.
+Innovators at Armstrong have developed software that automates this task based on user-defined parameters.
 Rather than a single engineer using one program to optimize one parameter, this tool provides the framework for multiple engineers to use multiple programs to globally optimize a model.

-The Dryden-developed O3 tool leverages existing commercial computer programs such as NASTRAN, ZAERO, and Abaqus as well as in-house computer programs (including Cart3D, CAPTSDv, CFL3D, FUN3D, and MOMAT codes) to enable multidisciplinary optimization in the preliminary design of subsonic, transonic, supersonic, and hypersonic aircraft.
+The Armstrong-developed O3 tool leverages existing commercial computer programs such as NASTRAN, ZAERO, and Abaqus as well as in-house computer programs (including Cart3D, CAPTSDv, CFL3D, FUN3D, and MOMAT codes) to enable multidisciplinary optimization in the preliminary design of subsonic, transonic, supersonic, and hypersonic aircraft.
 Designers can use either the built-in pre- and post-processor to convert design variables to structural parameters and generate objective functions or use their own analyzer for the optimization analysis.

 The heart of the framework is the central executive module, which designers use to choose input/output files and solution modules, determine the status of tasks, and select modules for output viewing and filtering.
 The object-oriented framework integrates the analysis codes for multiple disciplines, instead of relying on one code to perform the analysis for all disciplines.
 Optimization can then take place within each individual tool, or in a loop between the executive and the tool, or both.